moy/piwigo-random/README.md

 in 2 parts:

 * A small PHP script, `piwigo-random-js.php` that should be placed on any webserver able to execute PHP.
+It can be any server: either your Piwigo server, the same server as the one on which you want to integrate the image, or any other.

 * An HTML snippet, to be inserted in any webpage where you wish to include images.